zapier/visual-builder/docs/_build/authentication/subdomain-validation.md

 ### Handle subdomain validation in Platform UI

 - Update the _Access Token Request_ and related sections under the _OAuth v2 Endpoint Configuration_ options, using the [Code Mode](https://platform.zapier.com/build/code-mode) editor.
-- Example Code Update for  for handling subdomain validation in Platform UI integrations:
+- Example code for handling subdomain validation in integrations built using the Platform UI, via Code Mode:

 ```js
 // --- UPDATE: add your validation for the subdomain field before using it ---